Find Affordable College Courses

 The following schools top our list of the Most Popular Library & Information Science Master's Degree Colleges.

-Our 2023 rankings named University of North Texas the most popular school in Texas for library and information science students working on their master’s degree.
-UNT is a very large public school located in the midsize city of Denton.
+Our analysis found University of North Texas to be the most popular school for library and information science students who want to pursue a master’s degree in Texas.
+UNT is a fairly large public school located in the midsize city of Denton.

 About 81% of the students majoring in library science at the school are women while 19% are male.